parthp08/CoordinateTransformations/README.md

 ## Installation

-Run the following to install:
+Run the following to install [older version, for latest changes please install directly from the repo]:

 ```python
 pip install CoordinateTransformations